jonathan-kee/examTopicScraper/README.md

 - tsc && node ./build/index.js

 # Npm Commands that are relevent
-1) After npm install, there might be vulnerabilities npm audit fix
+1) After npm install, there might be vulnerabilities:
+- npm audit fix

 # Github Actions / Forejo Actions Setup

 # Docker Setup
 - Minio
 - Postgres

 ^
 Both of these need to use volume, otherwise they would data would be lost

-I am not entirely sure if I should create an image for the webscraper ^
+I am not entirely sure if I should create an image for the webscraper

+^
-If I am not mistaken, the 12 factor app mentioned about containerize scripts ^
+If I am not mistaken, the 12 factor app mentioned about containerize scripts

+^
 The famous voting app has a image that is not a web server, it's like a script that has loop forevor until it errors